shubham225/codeplayground-service/README.md

-# Coding Test Backend
+# Online Coding Platform Backend

-This repository contains the backend for an **online coding test platform**.
+This repository contains the backend for an **online coding platform**.
 Built using **Java**, **Spring Boot**, and **Docker**, this backend is designed to securely execute user-submitted code in a safe environment while maintaining a robust and scalable system.
 The application uses **MariaDB** as the database to store user data, problems, and test results.

 ---